salameaz/Power-BI-Dashboard-UK-Road-Accident-Analysis/README.md

 ## Overview
 This Power BI dashboard provides an analysis of road accidents in the UK for the years 2021-2022.
 It includes insights into the total casualties, accident severity, road types, and more.

+## Data Sources
+The data used in this dashboard is sourced from @Ehsan Nabatchian [repo](https://github.com/Ethann93/UK-ROAD-ACCIDENT-ANALYSIS-Dashboard-).

 ## Features
 - **Casualties by Vehicle Type**: Breakdown of casualties by different types of vehicles.
 - **Casualties by Speed Limit**: Analysis of casualties based on speed limits.